 Blepharitis is a frequent cause of damage to the corneal epithelium.
 More information can be found at Blepharitis – Medical Treatment and Blepharitis – Surgical Treatment.

 Eradication or control of infection

-The commonest cause of corneal infection is the Herpes Simplex virus.
+The most common cause of corneal infection is the Herpes Simplex virus.
 Recurrent epithelial disease is the most common manifestation.
 Herpes is impossible to eradicate but in most cases infection can be managed with acyclovir (Zovirex®) ointment.
 In severe cases oral acyclovir tablets may be used.

 Management of inflammation